Aliases for RPL23A Gene

 GeneCards Summary for RPL23A Gene

 RPL23A (Ribosomal Protein L23a) is a Protein Coding gene.
-Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Diseases associated with RPL23A include Diamond-Blackfan Anemia.
+Among its related pathways are Viral mRNA Translation and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.

 UniProtKB/Swiss-Prot for RPL23A Gene